openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 ### Run setup script

-* **If you answered "yes" to continuing on with the setup script at the end of the bootstrap script**, you do **NOT** need to specifically enter the command in the box below.
-By answering "Yes" to continuing on with setup script, the command was automatically started for you.
+* **If you pressed `enter` to continuing on with the setup script at the end of the bootstrap script**, you do **NOT** need to specifically enter the command in the box below.
+By pressing `enter` to continuing on with setup script, the command was automatically started for you.

-* **If you answered "no" to continuing on with the setup script at the end of the bootstrap script**, because you were short on time, this is where you'll pick back up.
-At this point, you are expected to have your first wifi connection finished and your dependencies installed.
-(Do you remember copying and pasting a large window of code?
-That was the bootstrap script.
-You're done with it.)
+* **If you pressed `control-c` to end at the completion of the bootstrap script** and did not continue automatically with setup script, this is where you'll pick back up.
+At this point, your rig should have your first wifi connection finished and your dependencies installed.

     Login to your rig and run the following command (aka "the setup script"):